 The Bottom Line

-If you want to try taking prebiotics, start slow and small—this is the key to avoiding gas or bloating.
-Gradually increase your dosage until you reach the full amount, and, according to science and prebiotic suppliers, you’ll do well.
+If you want to try taking prebiotics, start slow and small—this may be the key to avoiding gas or bloating.
+Gradually increase your dosage until you reach the full amount, and, according to prebiotic suppliers, you’ll do well.
 Certainly this is the case for some people, as the industry continues to flourish.

 For others like me, it doesn’t matter what product I try, or what quantity of it.
 I have otherwise excellent digestion, and gas and bloating aren’t complaints in my general life, so that isn’t the issue.
 Yet when I was gifted a pound of prebiotic fiber powder by a company, I discovered that even a fraction of a teaspoon made me bloated for the day.
 I have since given up on taking prebiotics and chosen to leave well enough alone.